South Korea exported US$708.9 billion worth of products during 2025, up by 3.7% compared to $683.7 billion for 2021.

 Based on Investopedia’s definition of net importer, a country whose total value of all imported goods is lower than its value of all exports is said to have a positive trade balance or surplus.

-In 2022, South Korea incurred the highest trade surpluses with the following countries.
+In 2025, South Korea enjoyed the highest trade surpluses with the following countries.

-Among South Korea’s trading partners that generate the greatest positive trade balances, South Korean surpluses with Singapore (up 183%), Liberia (up 109.8%) and Hungary (up 62.6%) grew at the fastest pace from 2021 to 2022.
+Among South Korea’s trading partners that generate the greatest positive trade balances, South Korean surpluses with Taiwan (up 347.6%), Marshall Islands (up 104.2%) and the Philippines (up 39.8%) grew at the fastest pace from 2024 to 2025.

 These positive cashflow streams clearly indicate South Korea’s competitive advantages with the above countries, but also represent key opportunities for South Korea to develop country-specific strategies to optimize its overall position in international trade.